This is a named option with the Nursing Practice, DNP.

 Prior Coursework

-Post–B.S.: With program approval, students are allowed to count up to 18 credits of graduate coursework from other institutions.
-Graduate work should be less than five years old to be considered; additional justification and/or documentation are needed for work taken between five and tens years.
-Work more than ten years old will not be considered.
+Post–BS: With program approval, students are allowed to transfer up to 18 credits of graduate coursework from other institutions.
+Graduate work should be less than five years old to be considered; additional justification and/or documentation are needed for coursework taken between five and ten years.
+Coursework more than ten years old will not be considered.

-Post–M.S.: With program approval, students are allowed to count up to 19 credits of graduate coursework from other institutions.
-Graduate work should be less than five years old to be considered; additional justification and/or documentation are needed for work taken between five and tens years.
-Work more than ten years old will not be considered unless students are board certified advanced practice nurses (APN) and have continuous practice as an APN.
+Post–MS: With program approval, students are allowed to transfer up to 19 credits of graduate coursework from other institutions.
+Graduate work should be less than five years old to be considered; additional justification and/or documentation are needed for coursework taken between five and ten years.
+Coursework more than ten years old will not be considered unless students are board certified advanced practice nurses (APN) and have continuous practice as an APN.

-No undergraduate coursework will be allowed to count toward DNP requirements.
+No undergraduate coursework will be allowed to transfer toward DNP requirements.

-With program approval, students are allowed to count no more than 9 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
-These credits are considered part of the total allowable credits available for a student to transfer. coursework should be less than five years old to be considered; additional justification and/or documentation is needed for work taken between five and ten years.
-Work more than ten years old will not be considered.
+With program approval, students are allowed to transfer no more than 9 credits of coursework numbered 300 or above taken as a University Special student.
+These credits are considered part of the total allowable credits available for a student to transfer.
+Coursework should be less than five years old to be considered; additional justification and/or documentation is needed for coursework taken between five and ten years.
+Coursework more than ten years old will not be considered.

 A semester GPA below 3.0 will result in the student being placed on academic probation.
 If a student has not returned to satisfactory progress by the determined deadline, a decision about whether the student will be permitted to continue will be made by the graduate programs committee (or appropriate subcommittee) with input from the student’s advisor.